rohitsriram/TwitterFeed/README.md

-# Project 3 - *Twitter Feed*
+# Twitter - Part I

-**Twitter Feed** is a basic twitter app to read your tweets.
+This is a basic twitter app to read your tweets.

-Time spent: 6 hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories